 "They're being very opportunistic right now and aggressive in identifying sites," Pitchford said.
 "Wal-Mart had been pretty quiet in our market for several years, and they had stayed in the outlying areas.
 I think Wal-Mart really is stepping up and saying, 'we can get into the market.'"

 However, Burnsvillites' benign reaction to the big box chain is a bit of an anomaly in the Twin Cities metro area, where Wal-Mart has frequently encountered fierce resistance from residents as it aggressively expands into the region.
 From Blaine to Apple Valley, the company has seen pushback from angry taxpayers.
 Though in most cases Wal-Mart wins, citizen groups have succeeded in deflecting the company.
 In late 2011, the Chanhassen City Council voted down a proposal that called for a new Walmart Supercenter after facing pressure from a highly organized opposition group.

 Nevertheless, Wal-Mart hopes to have at least five more in the works before the year is out.

-- A new store is underway in Lakeville, in spite of union protests and dissent from residents.
+- A new store is underway in Lakeville, in spite of and dissent from residents.